mar10outof10/scheduler/README.md

 # Interview Scheduler

 Interview Scheduler is a simple, single-page Interview Scheduling App.
-Tweeter is built primarily using React with HTML, CSS, and javascript along with axios to access a database and save the appointment data.
+Interview Scheduler is built primarily using React with HTML, CSS, and javascript along with axios to access a database and save the appointment data.
 Interview Scheduler features robust testing using Jest, Cypress, and Storybook

 ## Screenshots
 !["Interviews with day list"](https://github.com/mar10outof10/scheduler/blob/master/blob/main/docs/schedulerUI.png?raw=true)